nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ---

-### View a student's class details : `view`
+### View a student's class information : `view`

-View the class details of a student that will be displayed on the right side of the application.
+View the class information of a student that will be displayed on the right side of the application.

 Format: `view s/STUDENT_NUMBER`